PostHog/posthog.com/contents/docs/product-analytics/llms.md

 </MultiLanguage>

-Helicone events will now be exported into PostHog once per day.
+Helicone events will now be exported into PostHog as soon as they're available.

 ## Dashboard templates